A Letter from Congressman Graves to potential applicants:

 I always look forward to receiving applications from young people who are interested in attending one of our United States Military Academies.
 Each year I have the privilege of nominating a limited number of young people from my district to the Service Academies.
 I appreciate your enthusiasm and commitment to serve our great country.

-If you would like to learn more about the Service Academies, I am co-hosting a Spring Academy Day on Saturday, May 17, 2014, from 10:00am-11:30am at Dobbins Air Reserve Base, Hangar 5.
-You must register by 5:00pm on May 2.
-Please save the date for this event, as there will be representatives from the five Service Academies, as well as cadets and midshipmen, who will share helpful information about the academies.
+If you would like to learn more about the Service Academies, I am hosting my Fall Academy Day on October 4, 2014, from 10:00am-12:00pm at Sonoraville High School (click here to view the invitation).There will be representatives from the five Service Academies, as well as cadets and midshipmen, who will share helpful information about the academies.

 To be considered for an appointment to a service academy, an applicant must meet the eligibility requirements and be nominated by an authorized person, including a member of the United States House of Representatives or United States Senate.